Jan Staubo: Career

 He served as chairman of the Norwegian Tennis Federation for some time, and was a board member of the Norwegian Confederation of Sports.
 Internationally he was a member of the International Olympic Committee from 1966 to 2000.
 He took over for Olaf Ditlev-Simonsen, in a tradition since 1905 that Norway had one IOC member at any time.
 However, in 1992 Olaf Paulsen took a second seat (which he left in 1995), and in 1994 Gerhard Heiberg took a third seat.
 Staubo became an honorary member of the IOC after retiring at the age of 80.
 A board member of the Lillehammer Olympic Organising Committee, he is said to have contributed to the 1994 Winter Olympics being held in Norway, and also to the establishing of the Norwegian Olympic Museum.

 He was a member of Oslo city council from 1961 to 1967 for the Conservative Party.
 He held the rank of lieutenant colonel.
 In his professional career Staubo was a ship-owner.
 He was a deputy chairman of the Oslo Port Authority, deputy board member of the Norwegian Shipowners' Association and a member of the marine committee of the International Chamber of Shipping.
-He established the electronics company Statronic in Kilsund in the 1960s; the company later changed its name to Kitron, merged with Sonec and moved to Sonec's locality at Hisøy.
+He established the electronics company Statronic in Kilsund in the 1960s; the company later changed its name to Kitron, merged with Sonec and moved to Sonec's locality at Hisøy Municipality.

 Staubo lived at a farm in Staubø in his later life.
 He died in June 2003.